 A reasonable work space providing privacy, electrical services and able to be darkened is required.
 The visual field unit, nerve fiber layer analyzer, retina camera and their supporting lap top computers require a table or desk top and electrical service.

-Jeffrey R. Lose OD developed, piloted and initiated on site glaucoma management services for Institutional Eye Care beginning in 2000.
-Dr. Lose remains Institutional Eye Care’s director of our corrections Telemedicine/Data Collection Services.
+Jeffrey R. Lose OD developed, piloted and initiated on site glaucoma management services for Institutional Eye Care LLC beginning in 2000.
+Dr. Lose remains Institutional Eye Care LLC’s director of our corrections Telemedicine/Data Collection Services.